 The year 2009 marks the centenary of the two-party system of parliamentary democracy in Australia.
-It was in May 1909 that the Protectionist and Anti-Socialist parties joined forces to create the Commonwealth Liberal Party and form a united opposition against the Australian Labor Party (ALP) Government at the federal level.2 Most states had seen the creation of Liberal and Labor parties by 1910.
-Following the 1910 federal election, the number of parties represented in the House of Representatives decreased from five to two, the lowest representation of parties in the Australian parliament since federation.
-Since the federal election of 1919, a number of minor parties have achieved a varying degree of success in the
+It was in May 1909 that the Protectionist and Anti-Socialist parties joined forces to create the Commonwealth Liberal Party and form a united opposition against the Australian Labor Party (ALP) Government at the federal level.
+Most states had seen the creation of Liberal and Labor parties by 1910.
+Following the 1910 federal election the number of parties represented in the House of Representatives decreased from five to two, the lowest representation of parties in the Australian parliament since federation.
+The formation of the modern Liberal Party of Australia in 1944 further entrenched the two-party system.
+The dominance of the two major parties has contributed to Australia being regarded as having one of the most stable political systems in the world.

-^{} This work-in-progress paper will form the basis of a future Parliamentary Library Research Paper.
-All comments gratefully appreciated and can be directed to Mark Rodrigues (mark.rodrigues@aph.gov.au) or Scott Brenton (scott.brenton@aph.gov.au).
+^{} Dr Mark Rodrigues (Senior Researcher) and Dr Scott Brenton (2009 Australian Parliamentary Fellow), Politics and Public Administration Section, Australian Parliamentary Library.
+This work-in-progress paper will form the basis of a future Parliamentary Library Research Paper.
+All comments gratefully appreciated and can be directed to mark.rodrigues@aph.gov.au and/or sbrenton@unimelb.edu.au.